Philip Roth

-Roth became one of the most awarded American writers of his generation.
-His books twice received the National Book Award and the National Book Critics Circle award, and three times the PEN/Faulkner Award.
-He received a Pulitzer Prize for the 1997 novel American Pastoral, which featured his character Nathan Zuckerman.
-The Human Stain (2000), another Zuckerman novel, was awarded the United Kingdom's WH Smith Literary Award for the best book of the year.
+Roth was one of the most honored Jewish American writers of his generation.
+He received the National Book Critics Circle award for The Counterlife, the PEN/Faulkner Award for Operation Shylock, The Human Stain, and Everyman, a second National Book Award for Sabbath's Theater, and the Pulitzer Prize for American Pastoral.
 In 2001, Roth received the inaugural Franz Kafka Prize in Prague.
+In 2005, the Library of America began publishing his complete works, making him the second author so anthologized while still living, after Eudora Welty.
+Harold Bloom named him one of the four greatest American novelists of his day, along with Cormac McCarthy, Thomas Pynchon, and Don DeLillo.
+James Wood wrote: "More than any other post-war American writer, Roth wrote the self—the self was examined, cajoled, lampooned, fictionalized, ghosted, exalted, disgraced but above all constituted by and in writing.
+Maybe you have to go back to the very different Henry James to find an American novelist so purely a bundle of words, so restlessly and absolutely committed to the investigation and construction of life through language...
+He would not cease from exploration; he could not cease, and the varieties of fiction existed for him to explore the varieties of experience."

 Early life and academic pursuits

 Philip Roth was born in Newark, New Jersey, on March 19, 1933, and grew up at 81 Summit Avenue in the Weequahic neighborhood.
 He was the second child of Bess (née Finkel) and Herman Roth, an insurance broker.
 Roth's family was Jewish, and his parents were second-generation Americans.
 His paternal grandparents came from Kozlov near Lviv (then Lemberg) in Austrian Galicia, and his mother's ancestors were from the region of Kyiv in Ukraine.
 He graduated from Newark's Weequahic High School in or around 1950.

-In 1969, Arnold H. Lubasch wrote in The New York Times that "It has provided the focus for the fiction of Philip Roth, the novelist who evokes his era at Weequahic High School in the highly acclaimed Portnoy's Complaint.
+In 1969, Arnold H. Lubasch wrote in The New York Times that the school "has provided the focus for the fiction of Philip Roth, the novelist who evokes his era at Weequahic High School in the highly acclaimed Portnoy's Complaint.
 Besides identifying Weequahic High School by name, the novel specifies such sites as the Empire Burlesque, the Weequahic Diner, the Newark Museum and Irvington Park, all local landmarks that helped shape the youth of the real Roth and the fictional Portnoy, both graduates of Weequahic class of '50."
-The 1950 Weequahic Yearbook calls Roth a "boy of real intelligence, combined with wit and common sense."
+The 1950 Weequahic Yearbook calls Roth a "boy of real intelligence, combined with wit and common sense".
 He was known as a comedian during his time at school.